 In a healthy man’s blood, SGOT levels are low.
-The standard blood SGOt level is approximately 5 to 40 units per litre of serum.
+The standard blood SGOT level is approximately 5 to 40 units per litre of serum.
 Whenever there is harm to the heart tissues, liver tissues, kidneys tissues, and other tissues, SGOT or AST is released into the blood.
-A high level of AST is a sign of liver harm, but it could also mean that you have harmed to another organ, like your kidney or heart, that causes it.
+A high level of AST is a sign of liver harm, but it could also mean that you have harmed another organ, like your kidney or heart, that causes it.
 This is why doctors also conduct AST tests along with other liver enzyme examinations.

 The doctor can prescribe an AST test if the individual has signs of liver damage, like

 - Yellow eyes or skin, known as jaundice

 - Swollen belly

 - Dark-coloured urine

 - Swelling in your ankles and legs

 There might be some other reasons the doctor has prescribed the test, which are listed below.